dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 Eventually, value added to society by smart-grid and consumer behavior metrics may begin to surpass the value of oil, especially in an economy with a altered set of fundamentals.
+What lubricates both capacity and efficiency of product exchange?
+Oil.
+However, in an information economy, there are more virtual products and information is leveraged to make purchasing decisions.

 3D printing and nano create radically a different economic situation.
 At first, the economic response to commercialized space is strongly affected by proximity to resources inbound from space and terrestrial pricing of equivalent resources.

 - mention the conflict theory article.
   - identify why space may lead to a post-post-westphalian transition